DeerTears/GB-Studio-Community-Assets/README.md

 ## Things yet to be done:

-- Create a step by step "How to make a pull request" tutorial in this document
+**Music:**

-- Submit an example jingle
+- An example jingle
-- Submit example templates for songs in 4/4, 6/8, etc.
+- Example templates for songs in 4/4, 6/8, etc.
+- Example rangetest utility .mod
+- Example of .midi converted to .mod